vsupapo/FoodFinder/FoodFinderAPI.md

   - [Deleting a restaurant](#Deleting-a-restaurant)

 ## Overview
 The FoodFinder API provides information about restaurants, including restaurant location, cuisine, price range and rating.
 Our API is organized around REST and returns JSON-formatted responses along with standard HTTP response codes.

 All requests are made to endpoints beginning:
 `https://foodfinder.com`

 All requests must use `https` to be secure.
-Do not use `http`.
+Do **NOT** use `http`.

 ### Authentication
 No authentication is required to access resources for this API.